colin-gourlay/sundown-sessions/src/content/releases/s/sisters-of-mercy/some-girls-wander-by-mistake/index.md

 ---
 ## About

-Some Girls Wander by Mistake is a release by Sisters of Mercy released in 1992-04-27.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Alice.
+*Some Girls Wander by Mistake* earns its place in the Sundown Sessions catalogue through “Alice”, a selection that offers a direct route into Sisters of Mercy's work.

+Heard in the context of the full release, “Alice” is an invitation to explore beyond the track featured on the show.